lagoproject/onedataSim/README.md

 onedataSim, ARTI and required software (CORSIKA, GEANT4, ROOT) are built, tested and packed into Docker images, following a in a [CI/CD fashion](https://jenkins.eosc-synergy.eu/job/eosc-synergy-org/job/onedataSim/).
 When whole steps of the CI/CD pipeline are sucesfully completed, the images are certified and stored in the space of LAGO Collaboration at [Docker-Hub](https://hub.docker.com/u/lagocollaboration).
 The process assures the quality of the software published.

-Depending on the type of data that you want generate and/or processs ([S0,S1,S2](https://lagoproject.github.io/DMP/DMP/#types-and-formats-of-generatedcollected-data)), you should pull different image, because their size.
+Depending on the type of data that you want generate and/or processs (i.e. [S0, S1, S2](https://lagoproject.github.io/DMP/DMP/#types-and-formats-of-generatedcollected-data)), you should pull different image, because their size.

-- ``onedatasim-s0`` is mainly for generate S0 datasets (simulations), but also allows S1 analisys.
+- ``onedatasim-s0`` is mainly for generate S0 datasets (simulations with do_sims_onedata.py), but also allows S1 analysis.
 Therefore it includes the modified CORSIKA for LAGO, which it results in a heavy image (~700 MB).
-- ``onedatasim-s1`` is only for generate S1 datasets (analysis), but the image is very small (~XXXMB).
+- ``onedatasim-s1`` is only for generate S1 datasets (analysis with do_showers_onedata.py), but the image is very small (~XXXMB).
 - (``onedatasim-s0`` will be mainly for generate S2 datasets (detector response).
 It will include GEANt4/ROOT, and consequently, heaviest (~ 1GB)).